gridsome/gridsome.org/docs/how-it-works.md

 [Learn more about Querying data here](/docs/data-query-data).

 ## Vue.js for templating
 Gridsome uses [Vue.js](https://vuejs.org/) as frontend framework.
 Vue is an approachable, simple & fun framework for building fast interfaces.
 Vue now has the most GitHub stars of any JavaScript UI library.
-Big companies like Alibaba, Adobe, GitLab is using Vue.js.
+Big companies like Alibaba, Adobe, and GitLab are using Vue.js.
 Vue is famous for its intuitive design and shallow learning curve.
 This means it's easy to train staff in, even non-frontend devs and designers.
 Since developers will be up-and-running with Vue quickly, training costs will be kept to a minimum.

 ## Built-in Progressive Image support